 This language is designed for use in a discharge case.
 In a “failure to hire,” “failure to promote,” “demotion,” or “constructive discharge” case, the language must be modified.

 See Kolstad v.
-American Dental Ass’n, 527 U.S. 526, 535, 536 (1999) (holding that “‘malice’ or ‘reckless indifference’ pertain to the employer’s knowledge that it may be acting in violation of federal law, not its awareness that it is engaging in discrimination” and that “an employer must at least discriminate in the face of a perceived risk that its actions will violate federal law to be liable in punitive damages”); Canny v.
+American Dental Ass’n, 527 U.S. 526, 535-36 (1999) (Title VII case) (holding that “‘malice’ or ‘reckless indifference’ pertain to the employer’s knowledge that it may be acting in violation of federal law, not its awareness that it is engaging in discrimination” and that “an employer must at least discriminate in the face of a perceived risk that its actions will violate federal law to be liable in punitive damages”); United States v.
+Rupp, 68 F.4th 1075, 1080 (8th Cir.
+2023) (citing Kolstad and affirming punitive damages jury verdict for violation of the Fair Housing Act, Court held sufficient evidence to support punitive damages jury verdict where defendant had 50 years’ experience as a landlord, read the newspaper profusely and researched tenants’ rights issues, among other supporting evidence); Canny v.
 Dr. Pepper/Seven-Up Bottling Group, Inc., 439 F.3d 894, 903 (8th Cir.
 2006) (citing Kolstad and observing that an award of punitive damages may be inappropriate when the underlying theory of discrimination is novel or poorly recognized or “when the employer (1) is unaware federal law prohibits the relevant conduct, (2) believes the discriminatory conduct is lawful, or (3) reasonably believes there is a bona fide occupational qualification defense for the discriminatory conduct”).

 Fill in the number or title of the actual damages or nominal damages instruction.

-The word “reprehensible” is used in the same sense as it is used in common parlance.
-The Supreme Court, in State Farm Mut.
-Auto.
-Ins.
+The word “reprehensible” is used in the same sense as it is used in common parlance and means “tortious conduct [that] evince[s] an indifference to…the health or safety of others.”
+State Farm Mut.
+Auto Ins.
 Co. v.
-Campbell, 538 U.S. 408, 419 (2003), stated: “It should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+Campbell, 538 U.S. 408, 419 (2003).
+In State Farm, the Supreme Court stated: “It should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+538 U.S. at 419.
+Quoting BMW of N. Am., Inc. .v Gore, 517 U.S. 559, 575 (1996) and affirming a punitive damages jury verdict (for a FHA violation), the Rupp Court recognized that reprehensibility is “[p]erhaps the most important indicium of the reasonableness of a punitive damage award” and set forth supporting evidence to support a finding of reprehensibility, including abruptness of eviction, disregard of tenants’ health and safety, and defendant landlord’s continued use of unlawful lease forms even after notice.
+68 F.4th 1075, 1081.
 In Philip Morris USA v.
 Williams, 549 U.S. 346, 355, 127 S. Ct.
 1057, 1064-65 (2007), the Supreme Court held that, while harm to persons other than the plaintiff may be considered in determining reprehensibility, a jury may not punish for the harm caused to persons other than the plaintiff.
 The Court stated that procedures were necessary to assure “that juries are not asking the wrong question, i.e., seeking, not simply to determine reprehensibility, but also to punish for harm caused strangers.”
 Id. at 355.

-Any item not supported by the evidence, of course, should be excluded.

-This sentence may be used if there is evidence of future harm to the plaintiff.

-A paragraph instructing the jury that any punitive damages award should not include an amount for harm suffered by persons who are not parties to the case may be necessary if evidence concerning harm suffered by nonparties has been introduced.
-See Philip Morris USA v.
-Williams, 549 U.S. at 355, 127 S. Ct. at 1064-65; State Farm Mut.
-Auto.
-Ins.
-Co. v.
-Campbell, 538 U.S. 408, 422-24 (2003); Williams v.
-ConAgra Poultry Co., 378 F.3d 790, 797-98 (8th Cir.
-2004).
+While compensatory damages are mandatory upon a finding of liability, punitive damages should only be awarded “at the discretion of the fact finder once sufficiently serious misconduct by the defendant is shown,” for the purposes of punishment and deterrence.
+Washington v.
+Denney, 900 F.3d 549, 563 (8th Cir.
+2018) (quoting Coleman v.
+Rahija, 114 F.3d 778, 787 (8th Cir.
+1997).